digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 });
 ```

-### Get a Block
+### Get a Consensus Block

-Gets a block and its associated metadata from a the ledger
+Gets a block that has achieved consensus and its associated metadata
-given a blockId.
+from the ledger given a blockId.

-* blockId - the identifier of the block to fetch from the ledger.
+* blockId - the identifier of the consensus block to fetch from the ledger.
 * options - a set of options used when retrieving the block.
 * callback(err, records) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise.